mbrio/react-pipeline/README.md

 The current implementation works well and is currently feature complete for my plans for version 1.
 I wanted the API to be incredibly simple, utilizing as few components as I could in order to meet my goals.
+My warning the internal implementation will change.
+I am not 100% happy with my current implementation, and you should not rely on `context.tasks` to be available in future releases.

+My current implementation makes available `context.tasks` which is a pointer to the parent `Task` instance, when a `Task` is instantiated it enqueue's it's `start` method with it's parent `Task` through this context variable.
+This is not utilizing the internals of React the way it should, and feels like a hack to me.

+What I plan on changing is depricating `context.tasks`, `Task.registerTask`, and `Task.enqueue`; and replacing them by executing the `start` method in the same way other lifecycle calls are made.

-The warning here is in the implementation.
-I am not 100% happy with the implementation, to me it feels a bit hacky utilizing `context.tasks` to enqueu tasks.
-The `ReactPipeline` class utilizes code from `ReactDomServer.render` to setup and execute tasks.
+The `ReactPipeline` class utilizes code from `ReactDOMServer.renderToString` to setup and execute tasks.
 I tried to mirror how and when the `Task.start` method was executed in comparison to `componentWillMount`.

-What I plan on changing is depricating `context.tasks`, `Task.registerTask`, and `Task.enqueue`; and replacing them with React enqueued callbacks.
-This will be a big restructuring of the internals but will mirror how React handles calling lifecycle methods such as `componentDidMount`.
+This works well on the root component, but not on it's children.

 ## Roadmap